 Scholarships and financial aid

-The annual Wayne State University Scholarship Application period runs from October 1 – March 1.
+The annual Wayne State University Scholarship Application period runs from Oct.
+1 through March 1.
 Applicants will be considered for the scholarships listed below, as well as the scholarships available throughout the university, by using just one application (unless otherwise noted below each scholarship).

 Albert Feigenson Endowed Memorial Scholarship